dannguyen/journalism-syllabi/README.md

         <h5>Algorithms » 2014; Summer <br>
             <a href="https://github.com/ledeprogram/courses/tree/master/algorithms">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>Algorithms are at the heart of computer processing - they are descriptions of computation.
+        Algorithms are at the heart of computer processing - they are descriptions of computation.
 We will present a basic taxonomy of algorithms based on their purpose and discuss complexity (will an algorithm take a lot of time or require significant system resources?).
-Classes will be anchored around sev...</em></p>
+Classes will be anchored around sev
+        </small></p>

         <p>Instructors: Jonathan Soma, Chris Wiggins</p>
     </td>
     <td>
-        Columbia University
+        <small>Columbia University</small>
     </td>
   </tr>